 In an emergency, some houses, streets and neighbourhoods may not be safe to stay in and you may have to leave home in a hurry.
-If your street was evacuated where will you go?
-What will you take?
+If your street was evacuated where would you go?
+What would you take?
 What about pets?
-Do your neighbours need your help?
+Do you have neighbours who might need your help?

-- Have a grab bag ready for everyone in your household.
-It should have warm clothes, a bottle of water, snacks, copies of important documents and photo ID.
-Remember any medications you may need.
-Keep your first aid kit, torch, radio and batteries somewhere you can grab them in a hurry. - Decide where you will go and make sure everyone in your household knows, in case you're not all together.
+- 1. Have a getaway bag ready for everyone in your family with warm clothes, a bottle of water, snacks, copies of important documents and photo ID.
+Remember any medications you might need and keep your first aid kit, radio and batteries somewhere you can grab them in a hurry. - 2.
+Decide where you will go (make sure everyone in your family knows, in case you're not all together).
 Your evacuation place will probably be with friends or family, so make sure they know your plans. - 3.
-If you live in a tsunami evacuation zone, make sure your evacuation place is outside of the zone (a map of Selwyn's tsunami evacuation zone is on page 17).
+If you live in a tsunami zone, make sure your evacuation place is outside of the zone (a map of Selwyn's tsunami evacuation zone is on page 15).